Skillet Turkey Pot Pie

 Why We Love This Turkey Pot Pie Recipe

 Golden, flaky, crust on the outside.
 Creamy, savory, and packed with loads of roasted turkey, and veggies, on the inside.

-The major difference is this pot pie is made in one skillet on the stove top and finished in the oven with a top crust.
+The major difference between a regular pot pie and this one is that this pot pie is made in one skillet on the stovetop and finished in the oven with a top crust.

 Whether you use fresh or precooked ingredients, combining them in one skillet with a creamy gravy blends everything together beautifully.

 This skillet turkey pot pie recipe can use fresh or pre-cooked ingredients!
 If using fresh turkey and potatoes, you will have to pre-cook them before adding them to the pie.
 Here’s what you’ll need:

 - Turkey – the goal is to use leftover turkey, or you will need to pre-cook some turkey breast for this recipe!